canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 To do this, we need to create a custom gadget snap, create a model assertion, and then build the OS image.

+.. admonition:: Project directory

+    Start in an empty directory.
+    We refer to this in different parts of the document as our *project directory*.

 Create the gadget snap
 ----------------------